gitali-kalita/MNIST_-digit_-recognizer/README.md

-Sure!
 Here's a brief explanation of your project on the MNIST digit classifier using Artificial Neural Networks (ANN):

 ### Project Overview: MNIST Digit Classifier